Disability Dongles

 - They erode trust: each celebrated failure teaches disabled people to distrust the next innovation that claims to help them.

-- They displace proven tools: when a dongle is presented as the solution, the established tools and methods that disabled people already rely on are devalued or defunded.
+- They displace proven tools: when a dongle is presented as the solution, the established assistive technologies and methods that disabled people already rely on are devalued or defunded.

-- They impose evaluation labor: disabled people must spend time and energy assessing, testing, and explaining why each new product does not work for them.
+- They impose evaluation labor: disabled people must spend time and energy assessing, testing, and explaining why each new product addresses a problem they do not have.

 - They reinforce the medical model: by treating disability as a body problem that technology can fix, dongles redirect attention from the environmental barriers that builders could remove.

-- They manufacture abandonment: dongles attract the funding, attention, and political will that would otherwise support sustainable accessibility work.
+- They manufacture abandonment and precarity: dongles attract the funding, attention, and political will that would otherwise support sustainable accessibility work.
 When the dongle fails, the attention moves on.
-The access never arrived.

 - They deflect accountability: a builder who funds a dongle can point to innovation efforts while the systemic inaccessibility their products maintain goes unaddressed.